 This article describes:

-What the categories table displays for open, hybrid, and closed card sorts
+what the categories table displays for open, hybrid, and closed card sorts

 In a closed card sort, the table lists your pre-set categories, the number of unique cards placed in the category, the cards themselves, and the number of participants who placed each card in that category.